iqbalabd/iqbalabd.github.io/content/posts/2025/receiving-the-csa-nov-2024-en.md

 Since the award was initiated in March 2008, a total of 127 people have received it.
 I am the sixth person in Japan, the first Malaysian, and the tenth person within East, South East, and South Asia to receive it.

-In December 2021, five people representing the PyCon Japan Association received the award for their fundraising efforts for the PSF.
+In December 2021, five people representing the PyCon JP Association received the award for their fundraising efforts for the PSF.
 Before that, in December 2020, Georgi Kerr was awarded for her PyLadies, D&I, PyCon TH, and PyCon APAC work.
 In September 2018, Mariatta, who is based in Canada but originated from Indonesia, received the award for her contribution to CPython and diversity efforts within the community.
 Before Mariatta, the award was given to Kenneth Gonsalves of India in October 2012 posthumously for his community work in India, and the first recipient of the award within our region was Noufal Ibrahim (also India) in October 2009 for his work organizing the inaugural PyCon India.

 Of the ten people within our region receiving the award, two are women, and the rest are men.

 There are so many of us here that I’m pretty sure you know someone around you who has done or is doing great work but isn’t acknowledged or recognized.
 So just go ahead and [nominate them for stuff!](https://iqbalabdullah.net/posts/2024/05/nominating-pythonistas-at-the-psf/)

-Thank you for the recognition folks.
-It's an honour.

 [^1]: [How Many Software Developers Are There in The World? - DistantJob](https://distantjob.com/blog/how-many-developers-are-in-the-world/)